-There are commands which always need an acknowledge (for example ReadMem) and commands where the acknowledge is optional (for example WriteMem).
+There are commands which always need an acknowledge packet (for example ReadMem) and commands where the acknowledge packet is optional (for example WriteMem).
 The demand for an acknowledge packet is indicated by a bit in the command packet.
-In case no acknowledge is requested it is recommended for the command sender to wait the Maximum Device Response Time before the next command is sent.
+In case no acknowledge packet is requested, it is recommended for the command sender to wait the Maximum Device Response Time before the next command is sent.

 All commands on a channel are sent sequentially.
-This means that after a command has been sent, the command sender must wait for an acknowledge if requested or wait for a timeout and process the failure before the next command may be sent.
+After a command has been sent, the command sender must wait for an acknowledge packet if requested or wait for a timeout and process the failure before the next command may be sent.